jasonbisson/terraform-google-workload-identity-federation/README.md

 # terraform-google-workload-identity-federation

-This module will will deploy a Workload Identity Pool, Provider, and Service Account that will be impersonated by an external identity.
-In addition a script is available to generate a OIDC token to run through the token exchange dance.
+This module will deploy a Workload Identity Pool, Provider, and Service Account that an external identity will impersonate.
+In addition, a python script is available to generate an OIDC token.

 The resources/services/activations/deletions that this module will create/trigger are:
 - Generate an Okta OIDC Token